 The current zoning regulations allow for a mixture of uses throughout the town.
-The idea of village District is to be a buffer and a transitional district between residential districts and the commercial corridors of 3rd Street and Route 340.
+The idea of the Village District is to serve as a transition between residential zones and the commercial corridors of 3rd Street and Route 340.
 Mixed uses are geared more towards commercial uses but should blend residential and business uses to create an identity for a place.
-Village District could be part of the main street development that is wanted in the community as it prioritizes adaptive reuse of existing structures.
+Village District could be part of the main street development that is wanted in the community as it prioritizes the adapt and reuse of existing structures.